 Why choose Health Information Management at PCC?

 The Oregon Employment Department reports that health information technicians in the Portland area are paid from $18.76 to $38.76 per hour.
 The average annual salary of $49,000.

 Portland Community College’s Health Information Management (HIM) program is delivered almost entirely online.
 You will receive weekly lessons, complete assignments, and communicate in a virtual classroom setting.
 Your only on-site requirement will be your work experience practicum.

-Taking courses online allows for more schedule flexibility, reduces the time you spend commuting, and brings college right to your fingertips.
+- Taking courses online allows for more schedule flexibility and reduces the time you spend commuting.